diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## The Story
 Imagine you had a fantastic business idea.
 You would like to buy a promising shop in Hamburg, Germany.
 However... **which shop in Hamburg is the one located best?**

 For implementing this tutorial, we use geospatial data from the [Open Street Map](http://www.openstreetmap.org/copyright) project.
-The data is available in two TSV files, which for convenience we provide by the Maven artificat `schedoscope-tutorial-osm-data`.
+The data is available in two TSV files, which for convenience we provide by the Maven artifact `schedoscope-tutorial-osm-data`.
 The structure of the files looks like this:

         nodes  -- points on the map defined by longitude and latitude